 If politely refusing the food doesn’t work because they’re so bloody insistent, our Festive Season Survival Guide has some great tips to help you manage these people.

-The holiday season provides plenty of opportunity to stay active.
+The holiday season provides plenty of opportunities to stay active.
 Aim to move every day, even if it’s just a 30-minute walk or jog.
 Strike up a game of backyard cricket, take the dog for a walk after dinner or go for a swim to avoid the heat.

 Holidays also mean there’s more time for those long adventure rides.
 Get a group together and make a day of it!